Techtonica/curriculum/javascript/first-js-oop-project.md

 ```

 - The above example is the just a part of a mini project that will help you to learn basic concept about arrays in javascript and iterating through the arrays.
 The above code will allow you to learn about displaying the array objects in the web pages.

-### Guided Practice
+- Once you are done with the code, run the index.html file in your browser to check the result.

-- Go through the codes in lesson properly.
-And try it out on your own.
+- Keep on refreshing the browser to keep track of the changes you make everytime.

 ### Independent Practice